Industrial musical: History

 By the 1980s, industrial musicals were made less and less often.
 Jonathan Ward, a writer and DJ who collects industrial musical albums, theorizes that the reason for the decline was partially due to rising production costs for stage shows, and the availability of low-cost video and multimedia technology.

 Ward thinks another reason for the decline was a change in work attitudes.
 In the 1950s and 1960s, employees might have expected to spend the majority of their working careers with one company.
 By the 1980s, employees and the management may have been less inclined to think this way.
 The feelings of company loyalty and community promoted in the song lyrics would have been met with more cynicism.

 Some corporations, however, continued to successfully produce industrial musicals during the 1980s and 1990s and beyond.
 The Shaklee Corporation created its own in-house production company in 1980.
 Their team, led by producer Dale T. Hardin, director Craig Schaefer, and composer/lyricist Michael Reno created dozens of Shaklee Shows from concept to performance, and eventually branched out into in-house satellite TV.
 The Shaklee creative team created their own production company called "Command Performance Productions" that produced shows for other clients such as Charles Schwab and Marriott Lodging until 2000.

 Despite the trends that affected industrial musicals, businesses have continued to make company songs.
 For example, KPMG produced a corporate anthem in 2001 titled "Our Vision of Global Strategy."

 In 2013, the first book on the history of industrial musicals, titled Everything's Coming Up Profits, was published, written by Steve Young and Mike "Sport" Murphy.
 A series of industrial music audio anthologies, organized by decade, accompanied the book.
 In 2018, Bathtubs Over Broadway, a documentary on industrial musicals and Steve Young's quest to discover their creators, premiered at the Tribeca Film Festival.
+The fourth episode of the fifth season of The Marvelous Mrs. Maisel involves the title character being cast in a fictional industrial musical about waste management.